d0rich/th2-docs/content/getting-started/install-demo/publish-schema/_index.md

 chapter: false
 ---

-# Demo Step 2: Publishing th2-infra-schema
+# Demo step 2: publishing th2-infra-schema

 In this step, you will create the following fragment of the th2 environment: